Altarax/VHDL_Neural_Network/README.md

 A complete neural network to learn two things : training a neural network in Python and creating it in VHDL.

 ## TODO :
-- [x] Create a neural network in Python
+- [v] Create a neural network in Python
 - [x] Train the neural network in Python
 - [x] Create a neural network in VHDL :
     - [x] Create the neuron